 Emphasize Positive over Punishing Language

-Syllabus policies written as a response to problems in the classroom often promote an antagonistic tone.
+Syllabus policies are often written as a response to problems in the classroom and promote an antagonistic tone.
 As a result, recent scholars have criticized syllabi for being too authoritarian and too contractual.
 Overly punitive rules never actually guarantee that unwanted behavior disappears, and they might even create resistance in students.

 Instead, instructors can change the tone of the syllabus by focusing on accessibility for learners.
 Instructors can demonstrate approachability and empathy, key factors in universal instructional design (Orr and Hammig).
 Students with disabilities must feel comfortable approaching a professor to request accommodations, so approachability constitutes more than a concern about popularity.

 Some scholarship on syllabi studies how students react to the rhetoric of instructors.
 Richard Harnish and Robert Bridges conducted an experiment in which 172 students read syllabi containing either warm or cold language and rated professors.
 Unsurprisingly, students rated the “cold” professor more unfriendly and less approachable than the “warm” professor.
 Similarly, they rate the “cold” course more difficult even though the requirements were the same as the “warm” course.
-Examples of the differing language from the study appear in the chart below.
+The chart below shows examples of the differing language from the study.

 |Sample Phrases from Cold Syllabus||Sample Phrases from Warm Syllabus|